jmd-dk/concept/doc/tutorial/beyond_matter_only.rst

    # Non-parameter helper variables which should
    # be supplied as command-line parameters.
-   _mass = 0          # Sum of neutrino masses in eV
+   _mass = 0          # sum of neutrino masses in eV
-   _nunonlin = False  # Use non-linear neutrinos?
+   _nunonlin = False  # use non-linear neutrinos?
-   _nutrans = 0       # Scale factor at which to transition to non-linear neutrinos
+   _nutrans = 0       # scale factor at which to transition to non-linear neutrinos

 Start by running this parameter file as is,